AnthonyChen0921/LDC-TAPD-script/README.md

 If you get an error related to missing modules, please install them using pip and try again.
 If you get an error related to file not found, please ensure that the 'test_all.xlsx' and 'cookies.json' files are in the same directory as the script.
-If you get an error related to incorrect data, please check your 'test_all.xlsx' file for any anomalies.
+If you get an error related to incorrect data, please check your 'input.xlsx' file for any anomalies.

 ## Disclaimer

-This script is provided as-is, and it may require adjustments based on your specific needs, such as file names, file locations, and specific business logic.
+> This script is provided as-is, and it may require adjustments based on your specific needs, such as file names, file locations, and specific business logic.
 Please use it as a reference and modify it as necessary to suit your requirements.

 Edit by 1nka 2023/8/1, If you have further questions, please contact me.